Virginia Tech® home

 Resources and Partners

 Our resources and partners page coonsists of our library of resources including our news archive and a list of literature that guides our work.
 We also list our partners on campus, in the community, and from Virginia Cooperative Extension.
 Our team has also compiled curricular resources for those interested in what's happening with food systems education on the Virginia Tech campus.
-Last we provide a samling of resources such as academic and professional organizations we participate in as well as a list of frontline organizations working at the intersection of food systems and justice and equity.
+Lastly, we provide a list of academic and professional organizations we participate in.

 Our library includes an archive of news articles and publications we have found interesting as well as a trove of the academic literature that guides our work as the Center.
 The news archive began in April of 2020 and is updated weekly with articles shared to our listserv on Fridays in our weekly digest 'Five Articles Worth Reading.'
 Click here for information on joining our listserv.
 Our literature library is more static and is comprised of books and articles we find ourselves citing with some regularity.
+Finally, the Food System and COVID-19 archives resources that emerged during the Pandemic related to food systems.
 Please reach out to Center Associate Katie Trozzo (ketrozzo@vt.edu) to contribute an article or suggest a book for consideration.

 The Department of Agricultural, Leadership, and Community Education is dedicated to advancing the institutional priorities related to community viability by engaging in critical and evaluative social science processes and teaching that address local and global challenges.